gtb-2022-qiu-yunran/.github/profile/README.md

 Life comes with difficulties and we have to do sth or perhaps not.

-## Went to far away, now self introduction.
+## Went too far away, now self introduction.
 My name is Yunran Qiu and I go by the name of Cedric.
 I will get my master degree in U of T

 ## Think about a selfie?
 No way.